PrismarineJS/mineflayer/docs/api.md

  * `control` - one of ['forward', 'back', 'left', 'right', 'jump', 'sprint', 'sneak']
  * `state` - `true` or `false`

+`sprint` is the sprint key: like the vanilla client, the bot only sprints (and tells the server so) while it is moving forward on the ground with more than 6 food, not sneaking, not using an item, not blinded and not in water; sprinting stops against a wall.

 #### bot.getControlState(control)

 Returns true if a control state is toggled.